Brian-Frost-LaPlante/Brian-Frost-LaPlante.github.io/blog/OCT_vibrometry_intro.md

 ~~~
 <img class="left" style="width:30%;" src="/assets/telesto.jpg">
 ~~~
-This is the first of a series of blog posts on the use of spectral domain optical coherence tomography (OCT) for measuring three-dimensional micromechanical motions in the organ of Corti complex (OCC), the mammalian hearing organ.
+This is my first blog post on the use of spectral domain optical coherence tomography (OCT) for measuring three-dimensional micromechanical motions in the organ of Corti complex (OCC), the mammalian hearing organ.
 In this first post, I will be covering the theory behind OCT imaging and vibrometry, and discussing why this modality is so well-suited for the study of cochlear micromechanics.
 Image: Thorlabs Telesto III SD-OCT system.
 @@
 @@